 So if all goes as planned, the system could be available both in Europe and in the United States within the next 24 months.

 But one thing that was clear from Tuesday's meeting is that this is just one of many Medtronic surgical robots the market can look forward to.

 "We think about this not in terms of one or two years, we think about it in 10 years," said Medtronic CEO Omar Ishrak said.
 "In 10 years, not just this robot but other robots that we've got going will change the face of surgery."

-Medtronic management spent a lot of time talking about addressing the cost barrier but stopped short of providing specific price points.
+Medtronic management spent a lot of time talking about addressing the cost barrier with its surgical robot, but stopped short of providing specific price points.
 Here's what the company did reveal, however, about the pricing strategy: